-- After you obtain the medical degree, you will complete your intern training as directed by the university and its affiliated hospitals.
+After you obtain the medical degree, you will complete your intern training as directed by the university and its affiliated hospitals.

 Following intern year you can either do a year or two clinical medicine or apply directly for a Histopathology position as a Basic Specialist Trainee.
 There is one scheme in Ireland and you will have to rotate around hospitals both in Dublin and around the country.

 In the UK, you can switch to a specialist Forensic Pathology training programme after 1 year at HST.
 After 3-4 years you sit your part 2 exam in Forensic Pathology - Fellowship of the Royal College of Pathologists in Forensic Pathology.
 Once training is complete, you can practise as a forensic pathologist.

-- In Ireland this is not yet possible and you will have to complete your general Histopathology HST scheme and obtain your part 2 in General Histopathology - the FRCPath.
+In Ireland this is not yet possible and you will have to complete your general Histopathology HST scheme and obtain your part 2 in General Histopathology - the FRC Path.
 After this, in order to practice as a forensic pathologist, you will require a Diploma in Medical Jurisprudence (Pathology).
 This is done through the College of the Apothecaries in London.
-It is the equivalent qualification to the FRCPath in forensic pathology.
+It is the equivalent qualification to the FRC Path in forensic pathology.
 We would recommend that you do the Diploma in Forensic Medical Sciences first as this provides a lecture basis for the DMJ.

 If you are interested in Forensic Pathology as a career, you will always have to do some Histopathology training.
 We would recommend that during the medical school and intern years, you spend some time attached to a hospital laboratory to see how it operates.
 The Office of the State Pathologist will take on students for research on a rotational basis so do keep in touch!

 As a medical student/doctor, how do I apply for an attachment or research elective at the OSP?

-- You should email us at the address above.
+Email us at the address above.
 Please give as much detail as possible in relation to your studies so far and let us know when you are available for the research elective.
 We will endeavour to get back to you as quickly as possible.